earlbellinger/mesa-summer-school-2022/docs/_sources/minilab-1.rst.txt

     Found mode: radial order, frequency =            1   8.5707910250840724E-005
     Found mode: radial order, frequency =            2   1.1184917524623201E-004

-This confirms that GYRE is being run, and that radial modes (in this case, the fundamental and first overtone) are being found.
-The periods of the modes are of the order :math:`10^{4}\,{\rm s}`, just what we'd expect for :math:`\beta` Cephei stars.
+This confirms that GYRE is being run, and that modes are being found.
+The frequencies of the modes are of the order :math:`10^{4}\,{\rm s}`, just what we'd expect for solar-like stars.

-.. rubric:: Footnotes

-.. [#f1] When using this ``./star`` trick, you can't do restarts
-	 using the ``./re`` script.
-Instead, you should chose which photo in the ``photos`` subdirectory you want to restart from; copy this into the working directory with the name ``restart_photo``; and then run ``./star`` as before.
-If you later want to *stop* doing restarts, simply delete ``restart_photo``.

-.. [#f2] Without these settings, MESA tends to gallop off near the end
-         of the main sequence, and doesn't properly resolve the 'Henyey hook' in the Hertzsprung-Russell diagram where massive stars briefly evolve to the blue.
-.. [#f3] GYRE is able to do remeshing itself, but we're not going to
-         use that particular functionality.